angrybacon/doomsday-wiki/markdown/articles/2021/02/10/alignment.md

 ### Speed Radical - Basically Snowko (Doomsday Control)

 On the opposite end of the spectrum from Turbo we have the new development of the lists popularised by Hulahula from back in early 2020.
-These lists tend to run Arcum's Astrolabe and a larger land count to ensure a robust and consistent manabase and combine it with larger threats or protection spells.
+These lists tended to run Arcum's Astrolabe and a larger land count to ensure a robust and consistent manabase and combine it with larger threats or protection spells.
 The early lists were Esper to utilise Teferi, Time Raveler however new lists such as those